Top 10: Used convertibles for £3000 or less

 The Toyota MR2 offers the same Japanese reliability as the Mazda MX-5, but they’re much rarer and offer a slightly different driving experience due to their mid-engined layout.
 Unlike the MX-5, they’re not exactly a docile introduction to rear-wheel-drive, although later (post 2003) examples aren’t as snappy as early models.

-Not only has the TT aged well in terms of appearance, Audi build quality means early examples stand wear well, making them an excellent used buy.
-Check that the cambelt’s been changed every five years or 80,000 miles and listen out for knocks and squeaks from the suspension.
+Second-hand cars don't get much more stylish than the Audi TT.
+Early examples wear well, making them an excellent used buy.
+Check that the cambelt's been changed every five years or 80,000 miles and listen out for knocks and squeaks from the suspension.
 Uneven tyre wear can also be an indication of suspension trouble.

 When you think of stylish soft-tops, a Volvo may not spring to mind.
 But the second-generation C70, launched in 2006, is a very sensible way of spending £3000.
 Its three-piece folding hard-top was ahead of its time, offering more refinement than a conventional soft-top yet able to lower in less than 30 seconds.